bufbuild-ru/docs/docs/breaking/quickstart/index.md

 :::

+::: tip Note
-::: tip Note that in the `--against` target, you need to point to the root of your Git repository, then traverse back down to the directory you're comparing against using the `subdir` option.
+Note that in the `--against` target, you need to point to the root of your Git repository, then traverse back down to the directory you're comparing against using the `subdir` option.
 :::

 ## Compare against the Buf Schema Registry (BSR)